-1. Turn the engine/ignition switch to the off position.

-2. Carefully turn the filler cap counterclockwise until it spins off.

-3. To install the cap, align the lugs on the cap with the threads on the filler pipe.

-4. Turn the filler cap clockwise until it clicks at least once.
+- 1. Turn the engine/ignition switch to the off position. - 2.
+Carefully turn the filler cap counterclockwise until it spins off. - 3.
+To install the cap, align the lugs on the cap with the threads on the filler pipe. - 4.
+Turn the filler cap clockwise until it clicks at least once.

+If the check fuel cap light $\ref{eq:cap}$ or a "check fuel cap" message comes on, the fuel filler cap may not be properly installed.
+The light or message can come on after several driving events after you've refueled your vehicle.

-After refueling, if the "CHECK FUEL CAP" indicator comes on and stays on when you start the engine, the fuel filler cap may not be properly installed.
-Turn off the engine, remove the fuel filler cap, align the cap properly and reinstall it securely.
-The "CHECK FUEL CAP" indicator should turn off after three driving cycles with the fuel filler cap properly installed.
-A driving cycle consists of a cold engine start-up followed by mixed city/highway driving.
+At the next opportunity, safely pull off of the road, remove the fuel filler cap, align the cap properly and reinstall it.
+The check fuel cap light \ref{eq}^{\bullet} or "check fuel cap" message may not reset immediately; it may take several driving cycles for the check fuel cap light or "check fuel cap" message to turn off.
+A driving cycle consists of an engine start-up (after four or more hours with the engine off) followed by city and highway driving.

+Continuing to drive with the check fuel cap light \overline{\sigma}\) or "check fuel cap" message on may cause the light to turn on as well.

 If you must replace the fuel filler cap, replace it with a fuel filler cap that is designed for your vehicle.
-The customer warranty may be void for any damage to the fuel tank or fuel system if the correct genuine Ford or Motorcraft fuel filler cap is not used.
+The customer warranty may be void for any damage to the fuel tank or fuel system if the correct genuine Ford, Motorcraft or other certified fuel filler cap is not used.